-The road to the summit, located in Achaea region, east of Patras, on Peloponnese's northern part, is gravel, rocky, tippy and bumpy at times.
-The summit is also known as Vodias.
-It’s home to the country's largest wind farm, with 40 generators, which opened in 2006, and two communications stations.
+Located in Achaea region, east of Patras, on Peloponnese's northern part, the road to the summit is totally unpaved.
+The mountain is known to the locals as Vodias.
+It’s home to Aeolic Park Panachaikou, the country's largest wind farm, with 40 generators, which opened in 2006, and two communications stations.
 Standing on its peaks, one can enjoy a view of Patras and the gulf of Patras, the rest of Peloponnese’s mountains as well as the mountains of mainland Greece.